tjhorner/mumble-musicbot/README.md

 That's all you need to do to get the bot configured.
 Now it's time to actually run it.
 Use `node index` to start the bot.
 By default, it will look for a channel called "Music" in the root and join it.
 I'll add a configuration option later maybe.

 As for hosting, that's your problem ;)

+## Setting up Monstercat mode

+This bot includes a mode to get a constant stream of Monstercat music (from their Twitch stream).
+If you want to enable this mode, you'll need a Twitch OAuth2 token from [here](http://www.twitchapps.com/tmi/).
+Make your bot join the `#Monstercat` channel by setting `channel` in the config to `"#Monstercat"`.
+Then set the `enable` variable to `true` to enable Monstercat mode.
+Now whenever a new song plays on the Monstercat Twitch stream, it will look that song up and add it to the playlist.

+To enable/disable it, simply type `!monstercat` to the bot.

+Oh, it also disables requesting songs so people can't override the stream playlist.